OverviewVotli Vrh (2197 m) is part of the Loška Stena group, a group of mountains described on the Loška Stena page.

 When showing off Loška Stena, f.i. from the village of Log pod Mangartom or from Strmec, or from the Mangart summit, it is often difficult to explain which summit is which - except for Votli Vrh: that's the one sticking out of the array.
 Votli Vrh is entirely in the Koritnica valley, branching out from the main ridge line in front of Morež.
 Votli Vrh has two faces: the W face and the N face.

 If Votli Vrh is easily recognizable, that is the only easy thing about it.
 Even the classical NW ridge (IV/III, 800m) requires an extra 500 m gain along the approach, plus a strenuous descent.
 Considering the history of the entire Loška Stena, the obvious NW ridge of Votli Vrh was one of the early FAs (1935).
-Since, four more routes were opened on the W face of Votli Vrh, three of which play with the ridge.
+Since, five more routes were opened on the W face of Votli Vrh, three of which play with the ridge.
 Check the external link below for beta.

 From Log or Strmec one sees the west face.
 The north face of Votli Vrh is behind the NW ridge, hidden to the view from the village.
 One needs to walk upstream into the uppermost part of the Koritnica Valley along a macadamized road to take a look at the north face (still further upstream come then Bedinji Vrh, Bavh and Plešivec).
 The Votli Vrh north face is 750 m or 800 m tall, depending on the sources, vertical to overhanging and not to mention, brittle.